 Regulation

-Rhode Island requires parents who elect to homeschool their children, ages 6 to 18, to contact their local public school district superintendent for more information.
+Rhode Island offers one option for homeschooling.
+The state requires parents who elect to homeschool their children, ages 6 to 18, to contact their local public school district superintendent for more information.
 While the Rhode Island Department of Education provides some general information on homeschool policy, the local district level makes all final decisions.

 The state does not have a minimum parental education requirement to homeschool.
 Generally, parents must present their homeschool plan to the local school committee for approval.
 The plan should include information about instruction methods, the subjects and curriculum, and agreement on assessments and progress evaluation.
+Instruction in certain subjects is required, and attendance records must be kept.
 Rhode Island requires an annual evaluation but offers flexibility in its format.
 Assessments or other agreed-upon methods are acceptable.

 The general attendance requirement is five and a half hours daily for at least 180 days a year.
 Rhode Island is one of only a few states that requires all instruction in English.